 In some cases, the driver or passengers may tell you, but in the case of an Uber Eats driver, a bag of food in the front seat is hardly evidence.
 After all, the driver of the car may just be picking up dinner for his or her family.
 And if they are an Uber Eats driver, chances are they won’t tell you for fear of suspension from further deliveries as a result of the accident.
 What now?

-If you are involved in an accident and suspect the other driver was driving for Uber or Lyft, a well-qualified attorney can help.
-Here are steps an attorney will take to ultimately to help you, as an accident victim, get the compensation you deserve.
+If you are involved in an accident and suspect the other driver was driving for Uber or Lyft, a well-qualified lawyer can help.
+Here are steps a lawyer will take to ultimately help you, as an accident victim, get the compensation you deserve.

-- Your attorney will begin by sending a formal request for disclosure regarding whether the driver was working for either company at the time of the accident.
+- Your lawyer will begin by sending a formal request for disclosure regarding whether the driver was working for either company at the time of the accident.

-What if You are an Uber Eats Driver and the Accident Victim?
+What if You are an Uber Eats or Lyft Driver and the Accident Victim?

 When in Doubt…